 Alice in Wonderland is one of the most popular fantasy stories told all over the world!
-In this tutorial you will learn how to create a Wonderland inspired photomanipulation using masks, blending modes and adjustments.
-You’ll be taken through using transform, warp and blur to create perspective and the effect of movement.
-Finally, a series of adjustments is applied to give the image a unified tone and style.
+In this tutorial you will learn how to create a Wonderland inspired photo manipulation using masks, blending modes, and adjustments.
+You’ll be taken through using transform, warp, and blur to create perspective and the effect of movement.
+Finally, a series of adjustments are applied to give the image a unified tone and style.

 Preview of Final Results

 To raise and reduce your brush diameter when painting your masks, use the [ and ] keys.

 Use B and V to switch rapidly between the Brush and Move/Transform Tools.